imandra-ai/verified-react/README.md

     npm run watch-tictactoe

-Here there might be a couple of warnings about `fs` argument but this should not cause a problem.
 You should now be able to visit `http://localhost:1234` to see/play the TicTacToe game (verified via the `npm run test` Jest tests), and also query for instances from Imandra.

 ### How it works